Shared Rural Network

 When do you currently expect the project to start?

-We plan for the work to start in the second quarter of 2022 after the award of the initial procurements.
+Work started at the end of 2022 after the award of the initial procurements.

 Will the selected contractor/supplier need to be approved to work on behalf of the specific MNO and hold specific accreditations and/or will DMSL have their own pre-qualification process at framework stage?